prasincs/prasincs.github.io/_posts/2013-09-20-how-i-learned-to-stop-worrying-and-love-findbugs.md

 *Update:* I know this is about a year late.
 I should do `git stash pop` more often.

-## the Five Stages of Grief
+## The Five Stages of Grief

-Here's a cycle I see repeating in programmers (including myself) whenever a static analyzer is introduced in build process too late in the game.
+Here is a cycle I see repeating in programmers (including myself) whenever a static analyzer is introduced in build process too late in the game.

 * Denial:
   - Before running anything "My code is awesome, the static analyzer will not catch anything for sure."
 And after running -- it should be a minor fix to resolving any issues